How many chromosomes are there in human body?

 How many chromosomes are present in Human Body?
 The answer is here.
 The DNA molecule is bundled into thread-like structures called chromosomes in the nucleus of each cell.
 DNA is tightly wrapped multiple times around proteins called histones that support the shape of each chromosome.

 Read About: What is Bar Magnet?

 How many chromosomes are present in human beings

 When a cell is not dividing, chromosomes are not visible in the nucleus, even under a microscope.
 During cell division, however, the DNA that makes up chromosomes becomes more tightly packed and visible under a microscope.
 The majority of what scientists know about chromosomes comes from studying them during cell division.

 The centromere, a constriction point on each chromosome, separates the chromosome into two portions, or “arms.”
 The “p arm” refers to the chromosome’s short arm.
 The “q arm” refers to the chromosome’s long arm.
 The centromere’s position on each chromosome determines the chromosome’s structure and can be used to explain the location of individual genes.

 The first scientists to recognise features detected as chromosomes, were Matthias Jakob Schleiden, Rudolf Virchow, and Otto Bütschli.

 Read About: Who discovered Proton?

-How many Chromosomes are present in the Human body cell?
+How many chromosomes are present in human male?